 Permits from the north

-If you’ve arranged permits here or anywhere else, please let us know how the process was in the comments below.
+If you’ve arranged permits here or anywhere else, please let us know how the process was.

 How long to stay at each reserve